-- "(a) All new construction and substantial improvements in Zones Vl-V30, VE and V shall be elevated on pilings and columns so that: - "(1) The bottom of the lowest horizontal structural member of the lowest floor (excluding the pilings or columns) is elevated to or above one foot above the base flood level: and - "(2) The pile or column foundation and structure attached thereto is anchored to resist flotation, collapse and lateral movement due to the effects of wind and water loads acting simultaneously on all building components.
+"(a) All new construction and substantial improvements in Zones VI-V30, VE and V shall be elevated on pilings and columns so that:

+"(1) The bottom of the lowest horizontal structural member of the lowest floor (excluding the pilings or columns) is elevated to or above one foot above the base flood level: and water loads acting simultaneously on all building components.
 Wind and water loading values shall each have a one percent chance of being equaled or exceeded in any given year (100-year mean recurrence interval)."